 "FCA Rules" means the rules, guidance, principles and regulations made by the FCA from time to time;

-"FCA CASS Rules" means the rules of the FCA relating to the protection of client money and assets as defined in the FCA Handbook of rules and guidance.
+"FCA CASS Rules" means the rules of the FCA relating to the protection of client money and assets as defined in the FCA Rules.
 Such definition is available from us on request or can be found on the FCA's website (www.fca.gov.uk);

-"Market" means any regulated market, clearing house, central clearing counterparty ormultilateral trading facility (as such terms are defined in the FCA Rules);
+"Market" means any Trading Venue, clearing house or central clearing counterparty (as such terms are defined in the FCA Rules);

-"Principal" means an entity to whom the Client is acting for and on behalf of in relation to the services set out in this Agreement;
+"Principal" means an entity for whom the Client is acting for and on behalf of in relation to the services set out in this Agreement;

 "Professional Client" has the meaning given in the FCA Rules;